karlkemistersheppard/Terminal_App/README.md

 ##### Error Handling

-Error handling for the TTY-Prompt is basically dealt with by the Development team that created and maintain the Gem.
+Error handling for the TTY-Prompt is dealt with by the Development team that created and maintain the Gem.
 It forces the user to select from a list of items presented on the display and in this case it provides no option to exit or bypass the prompt.select.

 ```ruby